gu-fan/riv.vim/doc/riv_todo.rst

 * **Publish**

-    + Publish: An option to enable highlighting todo items.
+  * Publish: An option to enable highlighting todo items.
-    + the temp path should be validated.
+  * the temp path should be validated.
-    + javascript for HTML with folding sections.
+  * javascript for HTML with folding sections.
-    + [o] support sphinx make and browse
+  * [o] support sphinx make and browse

 * **Helpers**

-    A. Helpers: An option Helper and option cache.
+  1. Helpers: An option Helper and option cache.
      Let people use it even without touching ``.vimrc`` .
-    B. Helpers: A command helper?
+  2. Helpers: A command helper?
 * **Scratch**

-    - Scratch: Show Scratch sign in Calendar.
+  + Scratch: Show Scratch sign in Calendar.